IMS-Network/ims-legal-v3/README.md

 # IMS - Legal
-At IMS - Network, This repository contains the legal documents that govern the use of our services, products, websites, cloud & comunity.
+This repository houses the legal documents that govern the use of our services, products, websites, cloud solutions, and community.

-We know that legal documents can be difficult to read, so we've tried to make them as clear as possible.
-So that you can understand what you're agreeing to when you use our services.
+We understand that legal documents can often be challenging to read, so we've made every effort to present them as clearly as possible.
+Our goal is to help you easily understand the terms you're agreeing to when using our services.

 ## Tehnical Information